 f.
 Riggers Belt.
 All personnel will wear the 1 3/4-inch wide coyote brown one piece nylon woven riggers belt, with subdued black finished buckle; or the 1 3/4-inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle, D-ring and hook and loop fastener.
 The excess end of the fastening tip will be oriented to the left of the buckle of the wearer's body.
 When properly worn, the belt tip will extend 2-4 inches from the buckle.

 g.
 Footwear.
-Authorized footwear worn with the NWU Type II/III is the Navy certified desert tan or brown brushless boots (including optional American National Standards Institute (ANSI) approved safety boots).
-Smooth black leather boots are also authorized and must be blackened and buffed when worn in garrison.
+Authorized footwear worn with the NWU Type II/III is the Navy certified desert tan or brown rough-side out boots (including optional American National Standards Institute (ANSI) approved safety boots).
+Smooth black leather and rough-side out boots are also authorized.
+Smooth leather boots will be blackened and buffed when worn in garrison.
 Bootlaces will be tucked in a manner to present a well-kept appearance.

 h.
 Parka.
 The parka is the standard outerwear worn with the NWU Type II/III.
 It has a detachable coyote brown fleece liner that provides extra protection during cold weather.